izbay/stablemaster/README.md

 Bringing mount management to your server!

-To compile, make sure you are using Maven.
+To compile, make sure you are using gradle.
 Then just download the contents of this repo and run

-mvn clean package
+gradle build

 from a command line.